Iris Folding Ideas & Patterns

-Note: Some of the links included in this article are affiliate links, which means that if you click through and make a purchase I may receive a commission (at no additional cost to you).
+Please note that some of the links included in this article are affiliate links, which means that if you click through and make a purchase I may receive a commission (at no additional cost to you).
+You can read my full disclosure at the bottom of the page.

 To make this iris folding watering can card, you will need: